tiny-dancer/notes/runiac_origin_story.md.1.md

 - We thought we were awesome and codified everything and ran it through jenkins with pipeline as code.
 - We were not awesome, making changes and improving things took forever as we had to use and add to the pipeline for each change.
 - New mission to *Focus on value code* and *Faster feedback on changes*
-- Process changes to enable *No pipeline code* and _developer (local) prod-like environments_
+- Adapt to enable *No pipeline code* and _developer (local) prod-like environments_
 - Runiac born
-- 220%
+- 220% productivity boost
 - :rocket:

 ## The Challenge